-The group is not authorised to undertake position taking or trading books of this type and therefore does not do so.
+The group's policies do not permit it to undertake position taking or trading books of this type and therefore does not do so.
 Accordingly, the group is not subject to market risk under Pillar I.

 The market risk associated with interest rate risk on the group's borrowings and foreign exchange risk within the group's operations is assessed within Pillar II and is discussed further in sections 2.4.6 and 2.4.7 respectively.